Benson516/CarND-Traffic-Sign-Classifier-Project/writeup_proj_3.md

 #### 3. Describe how you trained your model.
 The discussion can include the type of optimizer, the batch size, number of epochs and any hyperparameters such as learning rate.

 For tranning the model, I use `AdamOptimizer` with default hyper parameters to optimize the model.
-Other parameters are listed in the below table.
+Other hyper parameters are listed in the below table.

 | Parameter      | value			|
 |:--------------:|:----------------:|